asimenio-asteri/nuclearIncremental/.github/ISSUE_TEMPLATE/feature_request.md

     - [ ] Make it increase death rates worldwide

 **Additional context**
-For example, if you would like a different icon for something, you could put it here, like (this)[butTheLinkGoesHere]
+For example, if you would like a different icon for something, you could put it here, like [this](butTheLinkGoesHere)